delawaremathguy/ShoppingList14/README.md

 #  About "ShoppingList14"

-This is a simple, iOS app to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
+This is a simple iOS app to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
 It persists data in CoreData.
 The project should be compiled with XCode 12.2 or later and run on iOS14.2 or later.

 * An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList) is available that works with XCode 11.7/iOS 13.7.
 If you have not yet made the move to XCode 12.2 and iOS 14.2, you should use this earlier project instead.

-Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note or post an Issue to tell me I am doing this all wrong.
+Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note or Post an Issue to tell me I am doing this all wrong.

 ## First Public Update for iOS 14: December 4, 2020

 XCode 12 has finally stabilized (?), and I have also upgraded my iPhone to a more stable iOS14.2.
 So I felt it safe to make some refinements and possibly use features of iOS 14 in updating this project.
-I also just got a new iPad Air 4, so the time has come to work on iPad implementation.
+I also just purchased a new iPad Air 4, so perhaps the time has come to work on iPad implementation.

 This repository has been built using XCode 12.2 and will run under iOS 14.2, and I am now regularly using this updated app on my iPhone.